fabio-miranda/fabio-miranda.github.io/courses/cs425-spring-2024/cs425-spring-2024-syllabus.md

 #### Assignment Considerations
 There will be an initial WebGL assignment to make sure you are familiar with the main components of web development.
 After that, there will be four main assignments covering different aspects of computer graphics.
 You must use Javascript or Typescript with WebGL to complete your assignments. **Do not use any high-level library, such as Three.js, unless clearly specified in the assignment**.
 We will use [GitHub Classroom](https://github.com/uic-cs425) for the assignments.
 Assignments will be followed by short in-class quizzes; These quizzes will provide an opportunity for you to demonstrate your understanding of the basic concepts covered in the assignments.

+For graduate students, tasks marked as optional will be considered required tasks.

 #### Late Days
 Late submissions will be penalized at a deduction rate of 20% per day (after 5 days you will have a maximum grade of zero).
 You can use five late-day points during the semester to make up for that; each late-day point extends an assignment deadline by one day.